-A cat can spend 30% of its waking hours grooming, but overgrooming is cause for concern when a cat grooms so excessively that it causes bald patches or areas of irritated skin and open sores.
-While it is very normal for a cat to groom itself or other cats, when the cat begins to display signs of overgrooming, the problem needs to be addressed.
+A cat can spend 30% to 50% of their waking hours grooming, according to the Cornell Feline Health Center.
+However, a cat grooming so excessively that it causes bald patches, areas of irritated skin, or open sores is a cause for concern.
+While it is very normal for a cat to groom themselves or other cats, when a cat begins to display signs of overgrooming, it's time to talk to your veterinarian and look for an underlying cause.

-The reasons a cat overgrooms can be medical or behavioral.
-It can sometimes be tricky to discover which of these is causing your cat to lick excessively.
+The reasons a cat overgrooms can be medical or behavioral, and it can sometimes be tricky to uncover which of these is causing your cat to lick excessively.
 The first step is to discuss the problem with your veterinarian.
-She will go over your cat's history with you to help figure out what is causing the problem.
+They will go over your cat's history with you to help figure out what is causing the problem.
 After the cause has been identified, treatment can be initiated.
-A medical reason for this behavior will have a much different treatment plan than one caused by a behavioral issue.
+A medical reason for this behavior will have a very different treatment plan than one caused by a behavioral issue.

 Parasites